-The time given to each component is approximate and will vary based on the needs of your writers.
+The exact time given to the components of writer’s workshop is approximate and will vary based on the needs of your writers.

 The components of writer’s workshop begins with the mini-lesson.

-A mini-lesson is a short introductory lesson that introduces the skill or strategy that you want students to be able to apply during independent writing.
+A mini-lesson is a short introductory lesson that introduces the skill or strategy that you want learners to be able to apply during independent writing.

-This is a whole group session, so all the kids gather on the carpet.
+It’s a whole group activity, so all learners gather on the carpet.
 Having students remain at their desks is perfectly fine, too.

 - Procedures for writer’s workshop (taught at the beginning of the school year and as needed)

 - The elements of (insert any writing genre)

 - Read aloud book with examples that show targeted writing skill

 - Effectively using a revising checklist